5 Things You Need To Set Up Your At-Home Boxing Gym

 Start with a basic jump rope to work on cardio and boxing footwork.
 A jump rope is one of the most versatile pieces of gym equipment available – one of the many reasons it is a go-to for boxers.

 A solid training schedule is key to keep you on track and motivated.
-Programs like FightCamp offer new workouts weekly and connect you to thousands of other boxers to keep each other in check.
+Boxers of every level can find something to motivate them in FightCamp’s library of free training videos and connect you to professional trainers and a community of other boxers to keep each other on track and help you towards your fitness goals.

 5 Things You DON’T NEED: